jameskermode/f90wrap/README.md

 Installation
 ------------

-For the latest stable release, install with either `pip` or `conda`:
+For the latest stable release, install with either `pip`:

 ```
 pip install f90wrap